BolajiAyodeji/Blogposts/ckcejvu12004m8rs11wgm0kgw.md

 ## How to Add a README file to your GitHub Profile

-GitHub recently introduced a special feature for developers, that allows you to showcase yourself by pinning a `README.md` containing information about you, your work, portfolio and anything else on your GitHub profile.
+GitHub recently introduced a special feature for developers, that allows you to showcase yourself by pinning a `README.md` containing information about you, your work, portfolio, and anything else on your GitHub profile.

-Here are some of my favourites:
+Here are some of my favorites:

 ![Jason's GitHub.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1594275726875/mR2D0-XUr.png)